Women’s Health: Breaking the Taboos: here’s when Cherry Healey doc is on Channel 5

 When is Women’s Health: Breaking the Taboos release date?

-Women’s Health: Breaking the Taboos will launch on Channel 5 tonight (9 August) at 7pm.
+Women’s Health: Breaking the Taboos launched on Channel 5 this Tuesday (9 August) at 7pm.

+The first episode covered the topic of endometriosis, with three more episodes stil left to go.

+If you missed the first episode you can catch up on Channel 5’s streaming service here.

 Who is hosting Women’s Health: Breaking the Taboos?